alinesayef/Arduino-project/README.md

 To make modifications to the Fritzing .fzz file, you will need to donwload the Frtizing application from https://fritzing.org/

 # Lisense
-This software is subject to a lisense, please refer to the Lisense.md file for mode information.
+This software is subject to a lisense, please refer to the Lisense file for mode information.